hapinessjs/rabbit-module/README.md

 This module allow you to link a RabbitMessage to your custom message class.
 We provide a message router that will load the right message decorator class when receiving new messages.
+If no message class is found the onMessage method on your queue is used as a fallback.
+If you did not provide this method an error will be throwned.

 ### Decorator parameters:

 * queue: the queue class where the message is consumed
 * exchange: the exchange class
 * routingKey: string or regex to match the routingKey of the message
-* filter: an simple one level object with keys and values.
+* filter: a simple one level object with keys and values.
 Keys are the path on the RabbitMQ message and values could be a string, number, boolean or RegExp.

 ## Using your module inside Hapiness application

 ### `yarn` or `npm` it in your `package.json`